MS Curriculum Overview

 Below, you will find the specific course listings in each category of coursework.

-Program Course Requirements
+MS Program Course Requirements

 Selecting a Concentration

 During program orientation, our program director will discuss the options and help you select a concentration that will help you pursue your desired career outcome.
-A snapshot of the two concentrations in our Clinical Research Management program are shown below.
+A snapshot of the two concentrations in our Clinical Research Management MS program are shown below.